Aruvaro-Chulvi/OFFLINED/README.md

 ---

-The journey of **Survival AI Stick** has gone through several stages of evolution.
+The journey of **Offlined.org** has gone through several stages of evolution.
 Early versions focused on building the foundation — the chat interface, model integration, and the first offline tools.
 The roadmap ahead remains ambitious and full of new features:

 - **Version 1 — 💬 Chat Core**